ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 UUIDv3 values are created by computing an MD5 {{RFC1321}}
 hash over a given name space value concatenated with the desired name value after both have been converted to a canonical sequence of octets in network byte order.
-This MD5 value is then uses to populate all 128 bits of the UUID layout.
+This MD5 value is then used to populate all 128 bits of the UUID layout.
 The UUID version and variant then replace the respective bits as defined by {{version_field}} and {{variant_field}}.

 Some common name space values have been defined via {{namespaces}}.